Bialgebraic Reasoning on Higher-Order Program Equivalence: Introduction

 on the object $\mS$ of program terms.
 Intuitively, the coalgebra $\gamma$ is the transition system that runs programs according to the operational rules encoded by the underlying higher-order GSOS law.

 At this level of abstraction, we show that every higher-order GSOS law induces a family of \emph{generic} logical relations on $\mS$ (\autoref{def:stepindexed}).
 They are constructed as \emph{step-indexed logical relations}~\cite{DBLP:journals/toplas/AppelM01}, a general and robust kind of logical relations that is suitable for languages with recursive types.
-In addition, we introduce an abstract notion of \emph{contextual equivalence} $\simeq_O$ and \emph{contextual preorder} $\lesssim_O$ on $\mS$ that is parametric in a choice of admissible \emph{observations} $O$ on program contexts.
-Our main result (\autoref{thm:main} and its corollaries) asserts that for languages modeled in higher-order abstract GSOS, the soundness of generic logical relations often comes for free.
-We may state this result informally as follows:
+In addition, we introduce a notion of \emph{contextual preorder} $\cprd$ on $\mS$ that is parametric in a preorder $O$ of admissible \emph{observations} $O$ on program contexts.
+We regard this notion and its properties established in \autoref{sec:ctxeq} to be of independent interest, as to our knowledge it provides the first treatment of contextual preorders as an abstract categorical notion.

+Our main result (\autoref{thm:main} and its corollaries) states that for languages modeled in higher-order abstract GSOS, the soundness of generic logical relations often comes for free.
+We may state this result informally as follows.

-\textbf{Generic Soundness Theorem.} If the small-step operational rules of a language remain sound for weak transitions, and a generic logical relation is adequate for $O$, then it is sound for $\lesssim_O$.
+\textbf{Generic Soundness Theorem.} If the small-step operational rules of a language remain sound for weak transitions, and a generic logical relation is adequate for $O$, then it is sound for $\cprd$.

 In technical terms, the condition on weak transitions amounts to requiring that the weak operational model associated to \eqref{eq:op-model} forms a \emph{lax bialgebra}.
 This condition isolates the language-specific core of soundness proofs for logical relations, and it is usually easily verified by inspecting the operational rules of the language.
 Hence, our generic soundness theorem can significantly reduce the proof burden associated with soundness results for logical relations.